aws-samples/lza-account-creation-workflow/README.md

 - **account-email** **(-e)** (_string_) --

   The email address used for the root user of the newly managed AWS Account.
-If this argument isn't used, an email address will be generated using the values _rootEmailPrefix_ and _rootEmailDomain_ from the deploy-config.yaml file.
+If this argument isn't used, an email address will be generated using the values rootEmailPrefix and rootEmailDomain from the configs/deploy-config.yaml file.

-  Example of the generated email address: rootEmailPrefix+awsAccountName@rootEmailDomain.
+  If an email address isn't provided, an email address is generated using the following format: _rootEmailPrefix+awsAccountName@rootEmailDomain_.

 - **region** **(-r)** (_string_) --